Ask Apply EBP

 To learn more about Dynamic Assessments, take Using AI to Elevate Your School-based Assessment and Documentation.

-Takeaway: Dynamic Assessments can help identify true skill deficit and potential to progress with SLP services.
+Takeaway: Dynamic Assessments can help identify true skill deficit and potential to progress with OT, PT, and/or SLP services.

 3. Standardized Tests that Reflect Real Life Skills